-A semi-quantum version of the game of Life
+A Semi-quantum Version of the Game of Life1

-Adrian P. Flitney and Derek Abbott
+Adrian P. Flitney2 and Derek Abbott3

-Abstract.
-A version of John Conway's game of Life is presented where the normal binary values of the cells are replaced by oscillators which can represent a superposition of states.
+ABSTRACT A version of John Conway's game of Life is presented where the normal binary values of the cells are replaced by oscillators which can represent a superposition of states.
 The original game of Life is reproduced in the classical limit, but in general additional properties not seen in the original game are present that display some of the effects of a quantum mechanical Life.
 In particular, interference effects are seen.

-1. Introduction
+35.1 Introduction

-John Conway's game of Life [1] is a well known two dimensional cellular automaton where cells are arranged in a square grid and have binary values generally known as dead or alive.
+John Conway's game of Life [10] is a well known two dimensional cellular automaton where cells are arranged in a square grid and have binary values generally known as dead or alive.
 The status of the cells change in a discrete fashion each "generation" depending upon the number of neighbouring cells that are alive, the general idea being that a cell dies if there is either overcrowding or isolation.
-There are many different rules that can be applied for birth or survival of a cell and a number of these give rise to interesting properties such as still lives (stable patterns), oscillators (patterns that periodically repeat), spaceships or gliders (fixed shapes that move across the Life universe), glider guns, and so on [1, 2, 3].
+There are many different rules that can be applied for birth or survival of a cell and a number of these give rise to interesting properties such as still lives (stable patterns), oscillators (patterns that periodically repeat), spaceships or gliders (fixed shapes that move across the Life universe), glider guns, and so on [3, 12, 11].
 Conway's original rules are one of the few that are balanced between survival and extinction of the Life "organisms."
 In this version a dead (or empty) cell becomes alive if it has exactly three living neighbours, while an alive cell survives if and only if it has two or three living neighbours.
 Much literature on the game of Life and its implications exists.
-For a recent discussion on the possibilities of this and other cellular automata the interested reader is referred to reference [4].
-The simplest still lives and oscillators are given in figure 1, while figure 2 shows a glider, the simplest and most common moving form.
+For a recent discussion on the possibilities of this and other cellular automata the interested reader is referred to reference [24].
+The simplest still lives and oscillators are given in figure 35.1,

+1 2000 Mathematical Subject Classification:Primary 68Q80; Secondary 37B15; Keywords and phrases: cellular automata, quantum games, quantum cellular automata.
+Manuscript received date: March 1, 2001 while figure 35.2 shows a glider, the simplest and most common moving form.
 A large enough random collection of alive and dead cells will, after a period of time, usually decay into a collection of still lives and oscillators like those shown here while firing a number of gliders off towards the outer fringes of the Life universe.